Ananto30/gmocker/README.md

 All you need is to make a json file that contains path and response mapping.
 See an example [here](https://github.com/Ananto30/mocker#sample-mockjson-file).

+*Only json is supported for now, please create issues for bugs and new features.*

 ## Run
 With defaults -
 ```bash